organisciak/dissertation/document/2_crowdsourcing.md

 The second lesson that permeates crowdsourcing is the idea of aggregation that results in a product better than the sum of its parts.
 Grand projects like Wikipedia and FoldIt^[An online research-supporting game that looks for the most efficient ways to fold proteins.] [@khatib_algorithm_2011] allow contributions to build on the work of past contributors.

-\newthought{Human Computation} emerged from the doctoral dissertation work by Luis von Ahn in 2005, popularized alongside the ESP Game [@ahn_labeling_2004; @von_ahn_games_2006]. <!--_-->
+**Human computation**.
+Human computation was introduced in the doctoral work of von Ahn, accompanying work on the *ESP Game*, a game where the players tag online images during play [@ahn_labeling_2004; @von_ahn_games_2006].
 If the wisdom of the crowds refers to the unique abilities of human intelligence in aggregate, human computation focuses on human abilities as distinct from computational methods -- for so long as they are distinct -- and aims to formalize methods to organize humans in manners akin to automation.
 It refers to the process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instructions" [@law_human_2011] -- performed by humans.

+@quinn_human_2011 offer a taxonomy of human computation, classifying along dimensions of motivation, quality control, aggregation, human skill, process order, and task-request cardinality.
-In synthesizing the definition of human computation in relation to crowdsourcing, collection intelligence, and social computing, @quinn_human_2011 note two characteristics of consensus: that "the problems fit the general paradigm of computation, and as such might someday be solvable by computers", and that "the human participation is direction by the computational system or process".
+In synthesizing the various definitions of human computation in relation to crowdsourcing, collection intelligence, and social computing, @quinn_human_2011 note two characteristics of consensus in the definition: that "the problems fit the general paradigm of computation, and as such might someday be solvable by computers", and that "the human participation is direction by the computational system or process".